East Baton Rouge to vote for tax renewals for schools; Central votes against bond

 For East Baton Rouge Parish, the five renewals totaled to 19.87 mills in property taxes and included I Care, a program that existed since 1986 to help and educate students on preventing substance abuse or crime.
 Unofficial results showed all renewals passing with all 289 precincts reporting.

 Additionally, the Central Community School Board needed permission for a bond of $35 million to pay back over 20 years for building-related projects.
-That vote failed with 3,085 votes, or 58.09%, rejecting the bond.
+That vote failed with 3,085 votes, or 58.09% of the vote, rejecting the bond.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.